speckledlemon/tph-spotlights/emacs.markdown

 - Emacs has a web browser built into it (EWW) - the name is fitting because it's not pretty, but I've used it so many times for just quickly jumping to a link from the comfort of my editor.
 - Emacs allows you to write a *literate configuration file*.
 This means that the configuration file you have in Emacs is super easy to understand.
 No longer do you need to just copy configuration from Stack Overflow without understanding what's going on, since full documentation can easily live right next to config snippets.
 - Emacs has Eshell, which is actually significantly more powerful than the regular terminal you are used to.
 It is a *Lisp REPL* as well as a fully fledged terminal.
 This can be immensely powerful.
 Additionally, because Eshell outputs to just a regular text buffer inside of emacs, you can search, yank, paste, and manipulate text in the same way that you can throughout the rest of Emacs.
 - Org mode is one of the most powerful document formats available, and it requires no special encoding to use it, it's just a plain text file.
 You can hook it into pandoc, too.
-It's worth noting that you can export to LaTeX and it's much more ergonomic than regular LaTeX.
+It's worth noting that you can export to LaTeX, and writing Org documents is much more ergonomic than writing regular LaTeX.
 - Vim emulation inside of Emacs is basically perfect.
-If you are persuaded by any promise that you can find from vim, Emacs has the ability to use *everything* inside of vim.
+If you are persuaded by any promise that you can find from Vim, Emacs has the ability to use *everything* inside of Vim.

 __**Emacs Basics**__